eMedicine Specialties > Emergency Medicine > Pediatric

 Obstructive apnea

 Obstructive apnea, as the name suggests, results from attempts to breathe through an occluded airway.
 Obstructive sleep apnea (OSA) is the most common form of obstructive apnea in children.
 Obstructive sleep apnea is on the sleep-disordered breathing (SDB) spectrum.
-The sleep-disordered breathing spectrum includes snoring, obstructive hypoventilation, and, at its extreme, obstructive sleep apnea.
-Obstructive sleep apnea results from a number of factors, including the patient having smaller airway patency (may be congenital but also includes adenoid and tonsillar hypertrophy) coupled with a decreased neuromuscular tone of the pharyngeal dilator muscles during sleep.
+The sleep-disordered breathing spectrum includes snoring, upper airway resistance syndrome, obstructive hypoventilation and, at its extreme, obstructive sleep apnea.

 Mixed apnea